*NOTE: Orion is now open to submissions: January 15, 2020 - February 15, 2020.*

 The editorial impulse of Orion lies at the nexus of ecology and the human experience.
 The magazine distinguishes itself from the din of common culture through its depth of inquiry, commitment to interdisciplinary thought, and an emphasis on insight and imagination alongside a big-picture approach to problem-solving.

-Our feature stories typically range from 1,000 to 6,000 words in length, comprising and often combining a variety of genres and formats: essay, memoir, reporting, science writing, criticism, fiction, and comics.
-More than any particular angle or theme, we value work that expands or challenges our understanding of nature, culture, and place, reflecting thoughtful experience with diverse surroundings.
+Our feature stories typically range from 1,000 to 6,000 words in length, comprising and often combining a variety of genres and formats: essay, memoir, reporting, science writing, criticism, and comics.
+More than any particular angle or theme, we value work that expands or challenges our understanding of nature, culture, and place, reflecting thoughtful experience with diverse surroundings. *We are not reading unsolicited fiction submissions at this time.*

-Additionally, writers may submit their work to one of Orion’s two departments.
 The front-of-book Lay of the Land department features reports and dispatches from a revolving cast of writers that strive to decode the surprising, confusing, and endearing world we live in.
 Pieces are meant to be very accessible and personable and are no more than 1,000 words.
-Enumeration, a one-page column that closes each issue, takes the form of a clever, lyrical, humorous, inviting, and meaningful list about our relationship to the natural world, and is generally under 600 words.
+We are not accepting Enumerations at the moment.

 Pitches for reviews of recent or forthcoming books that share Orion’s concerns can be sent directly to firstname.lastname@example.org.